 Don’t worry, you won’t be stuck on the island without food.
-We have a lovely and cosy café that is open every day during the summer from 10 – 17, and on demand – we even host small and large dinner parties.
+We have a lovely and cosy café – named ‘hjá Gimburlombunum’ that is open every day during the summer from 10 – 17, and on demand we even host small and large dinner parties.

-The local café/bar Maggies also serves food from 13 -20 every day.
+There are also two other cafés/bars on the island.
+Maggies serves food from 13 – 20 every day.
 Try the fish-soup on weekends, it is great!
 Also I heard that their fish & chips is awesome – we will go and try it out for our next inspirational trip.
 We might just see you there!
+Kaffistovan (which is also the islands B&B) serves breakfast, lunch and dinner everyday – you can get both different pastas and salads.
+The kitchen at Kaffistovan is open every weekday from 9 to 21.
+On Saturdays from 11 and Sundays from 14).

 So, just come, you won’t be hungry!

-Every morning the warm smell of freshly baked buns and good coffee fills the café.
+Some mornings the warm smell of freshly baked buns and good coffee fills the café.
 We serve the buns with butter, cheese and homemade rhubarb jam.
+Other days we have scones and lemoncurd – depending on our mood and the weather.
 What better than taking a slow start, and spending an hour or two drinking good coffee, gazing out the window, reading (faroese) newspapers and listening to the very funny sound of eiders swimming outside.
-The price is 50 kr, including coffee, but without any guarantee of eiders swimming outside – that depends on season.
+The price is 60 kr, including coffee, but without any guarantee of eiders swimming outside – that depends on season.

-Strangely enough not everybody loves waffles, therefor we try to always have another option for lunch: grilled fish.
 We make grilled fish for dinner parties, but since we know that many guest come spontaneously throughout the day, we have now made a more everyday version of our dinner-party-grilled-fish.
 The everyday version has everyday tastes: simple, jet good.
 A very good tasting everyday – that must be the goal right?
 Since there are so many everydays in a lifetime.
 We place cod on a baking sheet with potatoes, onions, garlic, butter and lemon, tie it together to a small package, and grill it on the grill.
 You will have to wait for 20 minutes before its ready, but we hope it will be worth it.
-The fish will be served with bread and butter.
+The fish will be served with a dressing, bread and butter.
 The price is 150 kr.

 We recommend groups to book in advance, since the number of visitors on the café can be very fluctuating, and on some days, the fish might be sold out.
 Visitors who are not in groups, but want to make sure they get to try the fish, are also welcome to book – it would be sad if it was sold out before you got to try it, right?
 Bookings can be made by writing an email to: info(at)visitnolsoy.fo, be sure to book at least a day in advance – we are on an island, and are not (yet) self-sufficient, so sometimes we need to go grocery shopping on the main-land.